andy-stewart-design/shdr/README.md

 The types assigned to each uniform will be automatically inferred by the library.
 By default all numbers will be treated as floats.
 If you specifically need a number to be an integer instead, pass it in as a string.

 If you create a `sampler2D` texture uniform, Shdr will automatically create an associated resolution uniform for the asset.
 This will be of type `vec2` and will be the name of your uniform appended with the word "resolution."
-So, for example, if your uniform is named `u_image`, the corresponding uniform will be name `u_texture_resolution`.
+So, for example, if your uniform is named `u_image`, the corresponding uniform will be name `u_image_resolution`.

-Here is a breakdown of how to initialize each type of variable:
+Here is a quick overview of how to initialize each type of variable:

 - Floats: `0.25`, `12`, or `"0.25"`
 - Ints: `"12"`